Ebuka21/store_management/README.md

 <li> <b>PostgreSQL</b> - This will store all the data for the store including the inventory, price, customer information</li>
 <li> <b>Python</b> - All functions and interactions will be scripted using python as well as a connection to the database to update it continuously</li>
 <li> <b>Analysis</b> - With the use of pandas, mathplotlib and django/flask, the summary of the days purchase and other analysis will be displayed</li>
+<li> <b>Django</b> - this will be the web interface for showcasing the statistics of the store; can later be implemented to be the web interface for purchasing the items</li>
 </ol>
 ### Functions created and their purpose